mberasategi/MSGW/unit1/unit13.md

 ## {.center}

 >Journalists and news organisations were realising that they had ceded at least some editorial independence to the platforms they published on. <span class="sans">(p.39)</span>

+# In-class activity  {data-background="var(--main-color)"}

+## Digital security for journalists

+1. Identify key elements in security for journalists (understanding of threat models, VPNs and Tor, password management, encryption, private communications...)
+2. Briefly research one of those elements in groups
+3. Make a short presentation to the class